Fitness: Getting and Staying Active

 What Does "Being Active" Really Mean?

+You can be active by doing housework, mowing the lawn, walking, or joining a fitness class.
 It's important to be active in three areas: aerobic activity, muscle strength, and stretching.

 Aerobic activity makes your heart and lungs work harder and builds up your endurance.
 It gets more oxygen to your muscles, which allows your muscles to work longer.
 Aerobic activities include walking, running, cycling, and swimming.